rancher/rancher-docs/docs/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/launch-kubernetes-with-rancher.md

 ### Launching Kubernetes on Existing Custom Nodes

-RKE2 provisioning also allows you to install custom clusters on pre-provisioned VMs or bare-metal nodes.
+RKE2 provisioning also allows you to install custom clusters on previously provisioned VMs or bare-metal nodes.

-If you want to reuse a node from a previous custom cluster, clean the node before using it in a cluster again.
+If you want to reuse a node from a previous custom cluster, [clean the node](../manage-clusters/clean-cluster-nodes.md#cleaning-up-nodes) before using it in a cluster again.
 If you reuse a node that hasn't been cleaned, cluster provisioning may fail.

 ### Programmatically Creating RKE2 Clusters

-The most common way to programmatically deploy RKE2 clusters through Rancher is by using the Rancher2 Terraform provider.
-The documentation for creating clusters with Terraform is [here.](https://registry.terraform.io/providers/rancher/rancher2/latest/docs/resources/cluster_v2)
+The most common way to programmatically deploy RKE2 clusters through Rancher is by using the [Rancher2 Terraform provider](https://registry.terraform.io/providers/rancher/rancher2/latest/docs/resources/cluster_v2).